UW-COSMOS/project-docs/presentations_reports/milestone_2/interim_report.md

 Finally, we collect all elements and the information collected into an html document.
 These HTML documents are read into a queryable PostgreSQL database, conforming to the schema required for Fonduer model specification.

 #### Model Extraction
-Prompt:PAUL Fonduer model: the abstract of what you are doing, maybe one or two *key* visuals

 In this stage, we aim to organize and store the table, figure and equation segmentations obtained from the previous stage into a unified data model whose schema is shown below.
 This unified data model will serve as a critical cornerstone for future downstream machine learning application such as knowledge base construction and co-reference resolution.

 The major effort in this section is the development of a parser that takes the image segmentations of different document component as an input, utilizes tools of optical character recognition, and preserves the extracted components in persistent storage while maintaining the semantics of the document structure using the schema mentioned.